The Autism Directory

 The Autism Directory is a charitable organisation based in the United Kingdom.
 It aims to pull together useful resources and information concerning autism in the UK, and signpost it from the directory in order to help those living with autism get the help they need.

 History

-The Autism Directory was launched in November 2010 at Ashrove, a specialist school for autism in Penarth South Wales by Assembly Member Janet Ryder.
+The Autism Directory was launched in November 2010 at Ashgrove, a specialist school for autism in Penarth South Wales by Assembly Member Janet Ryder.
 In September 2011 The Autism Directory achieved its Charity Status and is registered with the Charities Commission.